toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

     ]
 }
 ```
-## GetPropertyDetails
+## Get Property Details

-Provides the Provider's view of the property, which can be used by the Property API client to construct an update overlay message.
-The GetPropertyDetails response does not necessarily show any fields that have been moderated (modified) by Expedia, such as star rating, freeform paragraph text, taxes, latitude/longitude coordinates, or address.
+Presents the provider's view of the property, which can be used by the Property API client to construct an update overlay message.
+The response does not necessarily show any fields that have been moderated (modified) by Expedia, such as star rating, freeform paragraph text, taxes, latitude/longitude coordinates, or address.

-**Example GetPropertyDetails Request**
+**Example Request**

 GET /properties/v1/mycompany/1234

-### GetPropertyDetails Response
+**Example Response**

 ```javascript